 So if you’re going to go, plan on a full day here.

-And believe me, between touring the mansion, visiting the absolutely stunning 8,000 acres of gardens, enjoying a wine tasting at Antler Hill Winery, and dining at one of the many onsite restaurants, you won’t lack for things to do.
+And believe me, between touring the mansion, visiting the absolutely stunning 8,000 acres of gardens, enjoying a wine tasting at Antler Hill Winery, and dining at one of the many onsite restaurants, you’ll find plenty to occupy a full day.

-The Christmas season is particularly memorable here—it’s a top spot for a Christmas vacation in the U.S.—with the mansion festive and adorned beyond belief, poinsettias filling the conservatory, and magical white lights filling the long tunnel entrance to the winery.
+The Biltmore really comes alive at Christmas.
+In fact, it’s a top pick for a Christmas vacation in the U.S. The whole place sparkles with sumptuous decor, poinsettias fill the conservatory, and magical white lights twinkle in the long tunnel entrance to the winery.

 Tips for your Biltmore visit

 • Go early.
-The Biltmore is mobbed by tourists every time of year.
-Even with your ticket in hand, you’re likely to wait a half an hour or more in the long queue at the front of the mansion to get in.
+The Biltmore is crazy busy with visitors year-round.
+Even with your ticket in hand, you’re likely to wait 30 minutes or more in the long queue at the front of the mansion to get in.

 Do yourself a favor and arrive first thing in the morning to minimize the wait and throngs of people.

 • Enjoy a wine tasting at the winery.
 A wine tasting at Antler Hill winery is included in your ticket price so be sure to go.
-It’s an elegant winery with an outdoor seating area where you can order a charcuterie plate as well, if you’d like to enjoy a casual meal.
+It’s an elegant winery with an outdoor seating area where you can order a charcuterie plate as well (for a fee, of course), if you’d like to enjoy a casual meal.

-Reservations for your tasting are required though and you can only make them on the day of your visit.
-Reservations fill up fast so plan to call as soon as the winery opens at 11 am.
+However, you can only go if you make an advance reservation.
+And you can only make that advance reservation on the day of your visit.
+Reservations fill up fast so plan to call as soon as the winery opens at 11 am after you’re already at The Biltmore.
+It’s a little weird…I know.

 • Be strategic about reservations.
 As noted above, the Biltmore Estate is huge.
 The mansion and gardens are a drive away from Antler Hill Village.
 These are the two “hubs” on the property.

-You’ll find restaurants in both areas.
-The winery is at Antler Hill as are gift shops.
+You’ll notice that there are restaurants in both areas.
+The winery is at Antler Hill along with the gift shops.

 You’ll want to plan enough time between your visit to the mansion and gardens, restaurant reservation, and your winery reservation.